mannysvb/WPI-Heat-Audit-Public/README.md

 *It is worth mentioning that if the sensors were outside of the WiFi range, the use of radio transmission is a viable alternative.
 Transmitters would send data from the sensors to one central “Gateway”, which consisted of a radio receiver and a WiFi-connected Pico W board, that would then upload the data to our database using WiFi available in the main building.
 This idea was abonded as we realized a WiFi approach would meet the needs of our client just as well.*

-For an extensive guide of creating and installing these devices, please refer to the instruction manual on our website: xxxxxxxxxxx.
+For an extensive guide of creating and installing these devices, please refer to the instruction manual on our [website](https://sites.google.com/banksiagardens.org.au/heatbiodiversityaudit/home).
 If you have any questions feel free to reach out at esvargas@wpi.edu or sefanning@wpi.edu.

 Developed by Worcester Polytechnic Institute Students:
 [Stephen Fanning](https://www.linkedin.com/in/stephen-fanning/) &